MathieuBuisson/tf-eventhub-with-checkpoints/modules/eventhub/README.md

   - consuming events from the namespace

 For each of these access policies, it outputs the corresponding connection string.
-These connection strings can be used to configure event producer applications or consumer applications.
+These connection strings can be used to configure producer or consumer applications.